Buck moon: when to watch July’s supermoon, according to NASA

-You don’t need to be the James Webb telescope to see stunning heavenly beauties in the sky – at least not this week.
+You don’t need to be the James Webb telescope to see stunning heavenly beauties in the sky–at least not this week.
 Look upwards with your own naked eyes this week and you’ll be able to see a celestial sight to behold: the buck moon–a supermoon that appears larger than the moon’s usual size we’re all used to seeing.
 Here’s what you need to know about July’s buck moon:

 - What is a buck moon?
 According to The Old Farmer’s Almanac, a buck moon is the full moon of July.
 Why is it called a buck moon?
 Because July is when male deer, called bucks, shed their existing antlers, only to regrow them at a larger size.
 The buck moon is also known as the thunder moon and the hay moon.